benzookapi/shopify-barebone-theme-sample/README.md

 - [Dynamic sources](https://shopify.dev/docs/themes/architecture/settings/dynamic-sources) = theme editor function to connect store data instances to liquid objects

 # How to run
+Just for running this theme on your store, simply download this as a zip to upload to your store.
+However, most of this theme users must be developers who want to modify the code to apply the change immdiately, which can be enabled by [Shopify CLI](https://shopify.dev/docs/themes/tools/cli) with the following steps.

+1. Install the CLI followging the steps in the CLI page above (note that the CLI for theme is differet from [the app CLI](https://shopify.dev/docs/apps/tools/cli) as npm modules).

+2. Clone this GitHub repo. or download as a ZIP to extract in your PC.

+3. Go to the directory of this theme above to run [shopify theme dev](https://shopify.dev/docs/themes/tools/cli/commands#dev) in your terminal.

+4. If you're asked to login, follow the steps and copy and paste the two URLs shown for theme editor and storefront to your browser URL box.

 # How to install
+The steps above are for development mode, if you install the theme to your store, run [shopify theme push --unpublished](https://shopify.dev/docs/themes/tools/cli/commands#push)

 # Sample list